Local min-max surfaces and strongly irreducible minimal Heegaard splittings

 \begin{coro} \begin{enumerate} \item Any lens space not diffeomorphic to $S^3$ or $\mathbb{R}P^3$ contains a minimal torus with index at most one. \item Any $\mathbb{R}P^3$ contains either a minimal torus of index at most one or a minimal projective plane with stable universal cover.
 In particular if the metric is bumpy, then either there is an index one minimal torus or there is an index one minimal sphere. \end{enumerate} \end{coro}

-The second part of the second item was observed by Marques.
+Ketover was also aware of these applications of the conjecture and the second part of the second item was observed to me by Marques.
 The mapping degree method of White \cite{Whitebumpy} gives the existence of a minimal torus in every $\mathbb{R}P^3$ with positive Ricci curvature.
 This result was improved in \cite[Theorem 3.3]{KeMaNe} to obtain an index one minimal torus in such a manifold.
 The previous corollary can be thought of as an extension of these results in the direction of finding index at most one minimal tori.
-An example will show that the second item in Corollary \ref{feinherb} is optimal for index at most one minimal tori not included in a $3$-ball.
-We also remark that Rubinstein's conjecture yields a short proof of the uniqueness of the genus $3$ Heegaard splitting in a $3$-torus up to isotopy \cite[Theorem 4.2]{FrohmanHass}.
+We will give an example showing that the second item in Corollary \ref{feinherb} is optimal for index at most one minimal tori not included in a $3$-ball.

 Specializing these results to the case of positive scalar curvature $R$, we first prove:

 \begin{theo} In a spherical space form not diffeomorphic to $S^3$ or $\mathbb{R}P^3$ with positive scalar curvature, any strongly irreducible Heegaard splitting admits an index one minimal representative in its isotopy class. \end{theo}